reymond-group/RAscore/README.md

 or use an existing environment

-2. Install rdkit 2020.03 and tensorflow-gpu (if already installed skip this step).
-The cpu version of tensorflow should also work.
+2. Install rdkit 2020.03 (if already installed skip this step)
 ```
 conda install -c rdkit rdkit -y
-pip install tensorflow-gpu
 ```

 3. Clone the RAscore repository